 - Annual €500 for a voucher – no BIK

 The company has €1 million in cash.
 Their daughter Megan now works in the company and is doing well.
 Paul and Sinead would like to step back.
 Paul is looking to buy a couple of investment properties.
 He thinks the company could buy these.
-He would like to get out and pass some of the business to Megan, but he is not sure how this works.
+Would like to get out and pass some of the business to Megan, but he is not sure how this works.
 He needs some help.
 Roger is long since retired and he finds a new company on Google called Tax Magic Ltd. He reads some of their blogs and decides to visit them.
 Stay tuned and find out what happens next week!

 A company can be a very attractive structure to trade through.
 No doubt the 12.5% rate is a huge draw.
 This can reduce the taxes you pay.
 You can invest that extra cash into the business to grow and expand.
 From a commercial point of view, it makes sense on so many levels.
 A company can give you this flexibility.
 This means you can control the level of salary and pension you take.
 If you need extra funds, you can take a bonus or dividends.
 By focusing on the business, you can grow it by putting in good systems and processes.
 Investing in your staff and having great advisors will help you on your journey.
 Planning ahead is important too.
 As always, please take specific advice to your circumstances.